columbia/egalito-artefact/README.txt

-This is the Egalito Evaluation virtual machine.
+This is the Egalito Evaluation virtual machine version 3.
 A copy of this README will be provided both outside and inside the VM image.
 The VM image is in qemu qcow2 format, suitable for KVM or qemu.
 It uses 20GB disk, 4 cores, 8GB RAM.

-Log in as user egalito, password UYVCANQS. egalito has sudo access.
+Log in as user egalito, password UYVCANQS -- egalito has sudo access.

 The machine contains the following:
+- Optional instructions for building Egalito manually (README-manual.txt)
 - Built Egalito source (main in egalito-head/, version with some uniongen commits in egalito-uniongen/)
 - Scripts for running SPEC CPU 2006 experiments (spec-support/)